ben-dataraven/ansible-role-users/README.md

 Role Variables
 --------------
+### User Directory

-The main variable is `users_directory`, which is a dictionary of users and settings that is passed to `ansible.builtin.user` (see https://docs.ansible.com/ansible/latest/collections/ansible/builtin/user_module.html) for more information on what each setting does
+The main variable is `users_directory`, which is a dictionary of users and settings that is passed to `ansible.builtin.user`

+See [ansible documentation](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/user_module.html) for more information on what each setting does

 ```yaml
   username1:
     append: "{{ users_default_append }}"